danswick/danswick.github.io/_posts/2015-6-1-PNGfactory.md

 ## Running charts through the PNG factory

 So we've got all of our SVG charts in one place, how do we turn them into images?
 Luckily, I found this *super* handy script, [saveSvgAsPng](https://github.com/exupero/saveSvgAsPng) from GitHub user [exupero](https://github.com/exupero).
-This script takes an element, output filename, and a few options as arguments and spits out nice PNGs, including all of your CSS formatting (with a few precautions along the way).
-To make it work for my project, I just created a little `for` loop to iterate over all of the SVG charts I created in previous step, running the saveSvgAsPng functions at each step.
+This script takes an element, output filename, and a few options as arguments and spits out nice PNGs, including all of your CSS formatting.
+Excellent!
+To make it work for my project, I just created a little `for` loop to iterate over all of the SVG charts I created in previous step, running the saveSvgAsPng functions at each iteration.

 This results in a hillarious flurry of download animations, but it gets the job done!